shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 6. Art – the card art that shows what the Creature looks like.
 7. Ability – what the Creature can do.
 8. Base Power – how powerful the Creature is no matter where it’s fighting.
 Also used as “health” and as a resource to use abilities.
-9. Biome Bonus – how much more powerful the Creature is in that particular biome.
-The Biome Bonus is added to the Base Power to get the Creature’s power.
+9. Biome Modifier – how much more powerful the Creature is in that particular biome.
+The Biome Modifier is added to the Base Power to get the Creature’s total power.
 10. ID – the ID of this Creature card on the Creature Combat website, so that you can verify that it follows the card construction rules.
 11. Variant \# - which variant of this species it is.
 12. Version \# - the version number of the card generator used to make this card.